RobDavenport/Game-Design/Projects/Concept/Dice Based Roguelike.md

 Alternate 3:
 Dice instead of cards:

-1. Dice themselves can be preset objects, like cards and added to the dice bag.
+1. Dice themselves can be preset named objects, like cards would be, and added to the dice bag.
 Something like a d6, but with one 3 damage side, two 2 damage sides, and three 1 damage sides, or a block dice, or a hybrid dice which could do either.
+A d4 with an effect like (draw 1 card, with 1 side being draw 2).
 Dice, like cards, can have rarity, be upgraded and modified.
 Player will draw 5 dice per turn and can roll 3.

 2. Dice are objects instead of cards, and could have a cost/something associated with them in order to roll.
 Either mana cost unique to each die, or a flat number of dice available to roll per turn.